 Social and Psychological variables in loneliness

-explore if selected social and psychological variables helped contribute to the difference in loneliness between diagnostic groups.
+We explored if selected social and psychological variables helped contribute to the difference in loneliness between diagnostic groups.

 Affective symptoms and social isolation added relatively little difference to our loneliness model and did not substantially change the differences in loneliness between diagnostic groups.
 After adjustment for affective symptoms (Table 4- model 2), the mean loneliness score was 3.7 points higher for people with CMD compared to people with psychosis, and 4.7 points higher for people with PD compared to psychosis.
 After adjusting for social isolation (Table 4- model 4), the mean loneliness score was 3.9 points higher for people with CMD compared to psychosis, and 4.8 points higher for people with PD compared to psychosis.